MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/retail-peripherals-overview.md

 ### Hardware station

 Navigation: Go to **Retail and Commerce \> Channels \> Stores \> All stores**.
 Select a store, and then select the **Hardware stations** FastTab.
-The **Hardware station** setting is a channel-level setting that is used to define instances where the peripheral logic will be deployed.
+The **Hardware station** setting is a channel-level setting used to define instances where the peripheral logic is deployed.
 This setting at the channel level is used to determine characteristics of the hardware station.
 It's also used to list hardware stations that are available for a Modern POS instance in a given store.
 The hardware station is built into the Modern POS programs for Windows and Android.
 The hardware station can also be deployed independently as a stand-alone Microsoft Internet Information Services (IIS) program.
 In this case, it's accessed via network.

 ### Hardware profile